Platinum Group Metals Ltd. Reports Third Quarter Results

 The Toronto Stock Exchange and the NYSE American have not reviewed and do not accept responsibility for the accuracy or adequacy of this news release, which has been prepared by management.

-The recent COVID-19 pandemic and related measures taken by government create uncertainty and have had, and may continue to have, an adverse impact on many aspects of the Company's business, including employee health, workforce productivity and availability, travel restrictions, contractor availability, supply availability, the Company's ability to maintain its controls and procedures regarding financial and disclosure matters and the availability of capital and insurance and the costs thereof, some of which, individually or when aggregated with other impacts, may be material to the Company.
+The recent COVID-19 pandemic and related measures taken by governments create uncertainty and may have had, and may continue to have, an adverse impact on many aspects of the Company's business, including employee health, workforce productivity and availability, travel restrictions, contractor availability, supply availability, the Company's ability to maintain its controls and procedures regarding financial and disclosure matters and the availability of capital and insurance and the costs thereof, some of which, individually or when aggregated with other impacts, may be material to the Company.
+On June 15, 2021, South Africa was moved to alert level 3 and later on June 28, 2021 to adjusted level 4, with the Delta variant fast becoming the dominant strain in the country.
+In response to uncertainty caused by the COVID-19 pandemic, the Company has implemented additional testing and monitoring protocols for its work at the Waterberg Project site and elsewhere in South Africa.

 This press release contains forward-looking information within the meaning of Canadian securities laws and forward-looking statements within the meaning of U.S. securities laws (collectively "forward-looking statements").
 Forward-looking statements are typically identified by words such as: believe, expect, anticipate, intend, estimate, plans, postulate and similar expressions, or are those, which, by their nature, refer to future events.
 All statements that are not statements of historical fact are forward-looking statements.
-Forward-looking statements in this press release include, but are not limited to, statements regarding Implats' continuation of discussions of potential smelter offtake arrangements and continued participation in the Waterberg Project, the market for PGM metals, the results of the Waterberg DFS, the Waterberg Project becoming one of the largest and potentially lowest cash cost underground PGM mines globally, the completion of the Work Program, financing and mine development of the Waterberg Project and the grant of the Mining Right.
-Estimates of mineral reserves and mineral resources are also forward-looking statements.
+Forward-looking statements in this press release include, but are not limited to, statements regarding the application for an order of the High Court and appeal of the mining right, the applicable procedures, timeline and potential results thereof, the development of the Waterberg project and the potential benefits and results thereof, the market for PGMs, the results of the Waterberg DFS, financing and mine development of the Waterberg Project including potential commercial alternatives for mine development financing and concentrate offtake, the Waterberg Project becoming one of the largest and potentially lowest cash cost underground platinum group metals mines globally, financing and mine development of the Waterberg Project, the appeals of the Waterberg Mining Right, work with local communities, the availability of constructing financing on terms acceptable to the Company, the outcome of the due diligence review for construction financing, the development of lithium sulphur and lithium air batteries and the potential benefits of utilizing palladium and platinum therein, the commercialization of lithium sulphur batteries, the application for patent rights with respect to the use of platinum group metals in lithium batteries, the ability of the Company to continue to provide funding for Lion, the cost and potential of platinum group metals in batteries, and Lion's development of next generation battery technology, and the Company's other future plans and expectations.
 Although the Company believes any forward-looking statements in this press release are reasonable, it can give no assurance that the expectations and assumptions in such statements will prove to be correct.